Thyroid Problem: Precautions, Related Tests and Thyroid Symptoms

 Hypothyroidism is a condition in which the gland does not produce enough thyroid hormone.
 Adequate doses of the bodily hormones are given in order to maintain the functions of the body.
 Most women with thyroid disease are diagnosed with hypothyroidism.

-Due to thyroid during pregnancy, the immune system (disease resistance capacity) of the body decreases and may cause other health-related problems.
+Due to thyroid problem, the immune system (disease resistance capacity) of the body decreases and may cause other health-related problems.